simplex-chat/simplexmq/protocol/pqdr.md

 Other than adding encapsulation key and encapsulated shared secret into the header, the above is identical to the original double ratchet message encryption step.

-As an optimization, to save space, it might be possible to add encapsulation key and encapsulated secret only when they change.
-The downside of this optimization would be that it will be impossible to decrypt the message when the message that has them is skipped or lost, compromising the ability of double ratchet to manage skipped messages.

 ### Decrypting messages

 ```